-Other potential funding sources have been discussed, including a local improvement district for property owners who would benefit from new open space on the central waterfront; local public utilities paying for utility relocation; open space funds; and Port of Seattle funding.
-The amount and likelihood of these funding sources have not been explored related to the current bored tunnel proposal, although the Port of Seattle has expressed interest in discussing the funding plan for a capacity replacement.
+Other potential funding sources have been identified, including a local improvement district for property owners who would benefit from new open space on the central waterfront; local public utilities paying for utility relocation; open space funds; and Port of Seattle funding.
+The amount and likelihood of these funding sources have not been explored recently, although the Port of Seattle has expressed interest in discussing the funding plan for a capacity replacement.